 [MULTI MEDIA] Recap of our community accountability meeting on #MpumalangaHealth

-Yesterday Ritshidze launched a detailed report into the state of the public healthcare system in Mpumalanga.
-The report was presented at a community accountability meeting in Ermelo.
+Last week Ritshidze launched a report into the state of healthcare for key populations, that found clinic staff are unfriendly, openly hostile or even abusive to KPs.
+The report was presented at a community accountability meeting in Mamelodi.
 Scroll through our multi-media round up from the meeting and find links to the report, the summary presentation, and a full video of the entire meeting.

-Today the Ritshidze project is launching a detailed report into the state of the public healthcare system in Mpumalanga.
-The report — based on the results of data collected through Ritshidze’s community-led monitoring — will be presented to the Mpumalanga Department of Health and other duty bearers at a community accountability meeting in Ermelo today.
+Today Ritshidze is launching a new report into the state of healthcare services provided to key populations (KPs) — including men who have sex with men (MSM), people who use drugs (PWUD), sex workers, and trans* people.
+Based on the results of thousands of interviews with KPs, the report will be presented to the Department of Health and other duty bearers at a community meeting in Mamelodi.

 About RITSHIDZE